bignimz/bignimz/README.md

 #### My name is Nimrod Musungu,

-I'm a Full Stack Software Developer with an exclusive passion in PHP & WordPress Themes & Plugin development, to help startup businesses transition their businesses online through well designed, responsive and scalable solutions that are future-proof using latest design trends and technology.
+I'm a Full Stack Software Developer with an exclusive passion in PHP & WordPress Themes & Plugin development.
+I also love to develop secure REST API's using Django & Django Rest Framework.

 # Languages & Tools I Use
 <br>